-Ironically, if a school district (or charter school) lacks an appropriate placement for a child, his or her IEP may call for placement in a private school.
+Ironically, if a school district (or charter school) lacks an appropriate placement for a child, the child's IEP may call for placement in a private school.
 In that circumstance, the district is responsible for the entire cost of the placement, including the costs of tuition and any necessary supplementary services.
 This is considered a public placement in a private school under the IDEA, and the district remains responsible for the student.
 Parents who are dissatisfied by the public placement thus retain their rights to administrative and judicial recourse against the district, although not directly against the school, which remains private.

 Students who participate in educational choice programs are considered private placements under the IDEA.
-When a parent decides to place his or her child in a private school, the IDEA no longer provides the same substantive and procedural protections that apply when a student is enrolled in a public school.
+When parents decide to place their child in a private school, the IDEA no longer provides the same substantive and procedural protections that apply when a student is enrolled in a public school.
 Under a private placement, the private school is directly accountable to the parent.
-The ultimate recourse of a parent who privately places his or her child in a private school and is dissatisfied with the result is to remove his or her child from that school and send him or her to a different school, public or private.
+The ultimate recourse of parents who privately place their child in a private school and are dissatisfied with the result is to remove their child from that school and send the child to a different school, public or private.
 Of course, parents are always free to re-enroll their student in a public school and avail themselves of the IDEA.